top of page

 Description - (What If, 85 Turns) Stevenson's Division shall join the rest of Polk's Corps from an off map position to the east of Murfreesboro.

 Analysis - This scenario is the preferable Stones River alternative for two major reasons.
-To begin with the battle is shortened from three days to two making the supply situation a little less dire for the Confederates.
+To begin with the battle is shortened from three days to two making the supply situation a little less dire.
 Second, the addition of Stevenson's large division (8,100) will bring near parity to the two sides and open up the playbook significantly for the Confederate player.
-Play this one if you can find a Yankee who appreciates a good fair scenario!
 The historical setup and releases are still the same.

 017.jpg